-Our Semester Experience is a 15-week program featuring 5 weeks of volunteering abroad and 10 weeks of skill-building and direction finding in San Francisco.
+Our Semester Experience is a 15-week program featuring 10 weeks of skill-building and direction finding in San Francisco and 5 weeks of volunteering abroad.

 Tanzania, Peru, India, Mexico, or Indonesia

-Live in a volunteer house with peers, and work on a volunteer project to help the local community.
+Live in a volunteer house with peers, and work on a volunteer project to contribute to the local community.

 Mérida is the starting point for a series of journeys into Yucatán and its archaeological treasures.
 It’s also a thriving town with plenty of good eats, bustling markets, music, dance, peaceful streets, and parks.
 Mérida offers a small, safe community setting with a wide range of volunteer projects available.
 This location is great if you already know some Spanish and are looking to improve your language ability.